 A caricature is a distorted and exaggerated drawing of a person.
 Although your initial Inkscape drawings may not stand up to the cartoons in a mainstream newspaper or magazine, it will be good enough for a beginner.
 The text appearing in callouts and thought bubbles will provide the context.
 People will identify the real person when they read the text that accompanies your caricature.

 Screenshot 7: A caricature is identified by not just the drawing but also the context in the form of text appearing along with it.

 After a few days with Inkscape, you can stop forwarding funny cartoons that others send you.
 Instead, you can create your own.

-- This article was originally published in Open Source For You magazine in July 2017.
+This article was originally published in 2017 in the Open Source For You magazine.